 By this practice Hethor saved the world and ultimately helped her future husband Horu with his case; something also done quite often by many women in the hood and around the world.

-Yet, as Tyldesley said concerning the ancient Egyptians, “these overtly sexual images … contributed to a general misinterpretation – fuelled by the apparently damning evidence of incest, polygamy, transparent dresses, sensual poetry and erotic papyri, and the complete absence of any wedding ceremony – of the Egyptians as a louche, even lewd, people.”
-(Tyldesley 2011; quoted in Saunders 2017: 140).
+Yet, as Tyldesley said concerning the ancient Egyptians, these “overtly sexual images … contributed to a general misinterpretation – fuelled by the apparently damning evidence of incest, polygamy, transparent dresses, sensual poetry and erotic papyri, and the complete absence of any wedding ceremony – of the Egyptians as a louche, even lewd, people.”
+(Tyldesley 2011; quoted in Islam 2019: 149).

 I believe without this very important factor of the ancient agriculture, civilization as a whole would not have been able to exist at all, and thus no life and no beauty, only death and darkness upon the earth.

-For this cause I say one of the best ways for our black women to become Black Goddesses is through uninhibiting their exhibitionist tendencies, and practicing the light exhibitionism of not wearing underwear, like the people of ancient Egypt.
+For this cause I say one of the best ways for our Black women to become Black Goddesses is with allowing their exhibitionist tendencies to wake up the Hethor within her.

 Watterson, B (2013); Women in Ancient Egypt; Amberley Publishing.